Introduction

 Calculate the Net Working Capital

-The net-working capital section of your cash flow statement model is calculated by subtracting current liabilities from current assets.
-Items like accounts payable, receivables, inventory, and fixed assets should be typically included when calculating net working capital.
-Current assets are expected to be greater than current liabilities; however, companies can have negative net working capital if their obligations exceed their short-term holdings.
+Your cash flow statement model’s net-working capital column is computed by deducting current liabilities from current assets.
+Generally, accounts payable & receivables, inventories, and fixed assets should be included while determining net working capital.
+Although current assets are anticipated to surpass current liabilities, businesses may have negative net working capital if their commitments exceed their short-term holdings.

 First, your model should include calculations for the current and quick ratios.
-The Current Ratio measures liquidity by looking at current assets against current liabilities, indicating how well placed an organization is to meet its short-term debt obligations.
+By comparing current assets to current liabilities, the current ratio evaluates liquidity and shows how well-positioned a company is to pay its short-term debt.

 Company Current Assets Current Liabilities Current Ratio